 Tiny living spaces have always been of interest to me.
 It always astounds me how a well-designed small space can still offer comfort to the user.
-There is one project that is an excellent example of the quality of small homes.
-The Micro Compact Home (m-ch) designed by Richard Horden.
-This project has introduced me to well-designed tiny homes.
+There is one project that is an excellent example of the quality of tiny homes.
+The Micro Compact Home (m-ch), designed by Richard Horden, has introduced me to well-designed tiny homes.

 The project led by Architect Richard Horden was a collaboration between student teams at the Technical University, TIT Tokyo, and Haak and Hopfner Architects.
 The team designed in 2005 for short stay accommodation for students and business use.

-With a size of 2.66 m x 2.66 m x 2.66 m, this house has a footprint of 7 sqm.
+With dimensions of 2.66 m on all sides, this house has a footprint of 7 sqm.
 Despite the small area, the house offers all the basic amenities in the house.
-This compact home puts all these areas in a very small footprint.
+This compact home puts all these areas in a minimal footprint.
 The inside is sleek and stylish.
 M-CH uses ingenious solutions to overcome the space constraint.
-The designer has overlapped spaces with different functions.
+The designer has overlapped spaces with various functions.

 The house has a toilet and a shower, which also serves as an entrance and access to the house.
-It has a living/dining area that can accommodate up to five people.
-There's a flat-screen TV in the living/dining area.
+It has a living/dining area with a flat-screen TV that can accommodate up to five people.
 The living/dining area converts into two compact beds.
 One of the beds is slides out while the other is folds out.
-The use of movable furniture, which tucks out when not in use, optimizes the use of space.
+The use of movable furniture, which tucks out when not in use, optimizes space use.

 There is plenty of storage space for clothes, bedding, and cleaning equipment.
-The kitchen has a double hob, a sink, and an extendible tap.
-There are microwave, refrigerator and freezer units, three compartment waste units.
-Ample storage shelves, cutlery drawers, and double-level work surfaces.
+The kitchen has a double hob, a sink, an extendible tap, a microwave, refrigerator, freezer units, and three-compartment waste units.

 This project has had a significant impact on me.
 It opened up horizons on how to handle small spaces.
-It showed me how to handle small spaces.
-This small box had a few solutions out of the box.
+It showed me how to take small spaces.
+This little box had a few solutions out of the box.
 This project brought a new level of what you can do with a small space.
 The ideas I've learned from this project have been invaluable in my practice.

 Small living spaces are not for everyone.
-M-CH is a great choice for people who rarely stay at home.
+M-CH is an excellent choice for people who rarely stay at home.
 You can use and adapt the concept of this project for other applications.
 You can create a cheaper alternative to shelter after a natural disaster.
 You can build decent, affordable shelters for homeless or informal settlers.